timjk/mixingMustard/README.md

 pass squareModel to trackDetails instead of maintaining duplicate model show time for position slider is the device always 0?
-See if you can refer to a device by it's name make more consts, especially when it's referenced multiple places
+See if you can refer to a device by it's name make more const, especially when it's referenced multiple places speed initial load by making midi initialization load async select first square on initialization

 for future: use listen function instead of on because it's managed by backbone and prevents memory leaks